We became a Foundation Trust in 2006, and as such, are required to have a membership community - ours is made up of public members and staff members.

 Joining is easy and membership is completely free - so why not join today?
 Just click on the Membership Application Form button on the right of this screen.

-- A discount scheme for local and national retailers - click on the button to the right to go to the website and register (NB - if you don't work for the Trust, just leave the NHS staff number/order number blank, and put CHFT as the organisation name)
+Click on the button to the right to go to the Healthcare Staff Benefits website and register (NB - if you don't work for the Trust, just leave the NHS staff number/order number blank, and put CHFT as the organisation name)

 - Invitations to attend meetings and events, including the Trust's Annual General Meeting

 - Invitations to take part in consultations and surveys

 - The right to vote for fellow members who put themselves forward for election to the Council of Governors

 - The right to stand for election to the Council of Governors

 - A members' newsletter about developments at the Trust, published three times a year

 If you’re over the age of 16 and live within one of the Trust’s local areas (‘constituencies’) you can become a member of our Trust.
 Service users, members of the public and carers can all become members.If you’re over the age of 16 and live within one of the Trust’s local areas (‘constituencies’) you can become a member of our Trust.
 Service users, members of the public and carers can all become members.